lauren2chow/Snow-Cover-Analysis/README.md

 # Snow Cover Analysis using MODIS and AMSR-E Data

 This project analyzes snow-covered areas (SCA) using MODIS and AMSR-E remote sensing data.
 Originally intended to be completed in ENVI, the analysis was implemented in Python for enhanced flexibility and automation.
-The project compares snow cover products for February and May 2011, calculates snow/no-snow pixel statistics, and generates visualizations for Canada’s Prairies and Rocky Mountains.
+The project compares the snow cover detection abilities of MODIS and AMSR-E sensors for February and May 2011 data, calculates snow/no-snow pixel statistics, and generates visualizations for Canada’s Prairies and Rocky Mountains.

 ## Project Overview
 - **Objective**: Compare snow-covered areas derived from MODIS (optical) and AMSR-E (passive microwave) data for February and May 2011.